eve112cruz/Utility-Company-Performance-Dashboard/README.md

 I kept the original dara intact by creating a duplicate table and applying all cleaning steps to the copy.
 ---
 ### POWER BI DASHBOARD DEVELOPMENT
-After cleaning and standardizing the dataset in SQL, I imported the data into Power BI and built a dashboard to summarize utility company performance.
+After cleaning and standardizing the dataset in SQL, I imported the data into Power BI and built a dashboard to summarize utility-company performance.
 ### Created DAX Measures
  To calculate KPIs and make the dashboard dynamic, I created several DAX measures, includig:
   - Total Revenue